 Intended parents must pay for the surrogate’s legal counsel, as well as the health and life insurance for one year after the surrogate gives birth.

-Why was surrogacy banned in New York?
+Why Was Surrogacy Banned in New York?

 Legalizing Surrogacy in New York

 One of the figureheads in the lifting of the ban was Governor Andrew Cuomo, the 56th Governor of New York State.
-Cuomo has long championed the rights of LGBTQ individuals to have children.
 His campaign ‘Love Makes a Family’ fought for New Yorkers struggling with fertility to have equal ability to start and raise families.
+Now, those who wish to have children through gestational surrogacy, including heterosexual couples, single women, single men, gay couples, and unmarried couples, are able to legally do so.

-One of the most important items of the new legislation is that the intended parents immediately become financially responsible for the baby, through a streamlined legal process requiring only one visit to court.
+Now intended parents immediately become financially responsible for the baby, through a streamlined legal process requiring only one visit to court.
 The surrogate, however, has no legal rights to the child.
 This definition of parental roles is crucial, particularly in the case of emergency medical decisions.

 Ready to Become a Surrogate in New York?